marcnew2101/roku-boilerplate/README.md

  - The session will automatically close when exiting the app

 ## screens
 The /components/screens/LandingScreen is a sample file and is not necessary for deployment.
-This is only a visual representation that the app has successfully been deployed.
+This is added only as a visual representation that the app has successfully been deployed.

+## translations
+The /locale folder contains sample folders and files for translating English to French, Italian, and German languages.
+You can modify the translations.xml file to associate any string that uses the "tr(<string>)" format from anywhere in the app.
+Additional languages can be added using the same folder(language) and file(translations.xml) structure.